vime-js/vime/docs/docs/welcome/introduction.md

 [preconnections]: https://css-tricks.com/using-relpreconnect-to-establish-network-connections-early-and-increase-performance
 [lazy-loading]: https://www.imperva.com/learn/performance/lazy-loading

+## 🍭 &nbsp;Examples

-🍭 Here's a few little bites of what you can do with Vime ...
+Here's a few little bites of what you can do with Vime ...

 ```html
 <!-- Here we are requesting to use the native controls. -->